Are you a beginner in the investment world? Do you want to start investing but are unsure where to start?

 Learn more about Stash

 Another investment app that a beginner can use is Ally Invest; beginners often do well with simple and straightforward investment platforms.
 Ally Invest offers that through their mobile app.
-Ally Invest appeals to new investors and the experienced stock trader.
+Ally Invest appeals to new investors and experienced stock traders.
 They offer $0 trading costs on eligible U.S. securities, a $0 account minimum, low-cost options trading, and a large selection of no-transaction-fee mutual funds.

 Ally also offers bells and whistles like forex trading, an automated portfolio management option, and a suite of free tools for technical investors.
 Ally Invest is known for its Browser-based platform with free screening tools, customizable charting, research and real-time data, and access to holdings, trading, order status, research, an ETF screener, watch list, transfers, and activity.